 But feeling anxious about hosting an outdoor party in your backyard will only take the fun out of it for you.
 That’s why we came up with a bunch of great tips and ideas so you can leave the stress behind and focus on enjoying yourself alongside your guests!
-Keep on reading for our favorite food and drink options, fun summer themed outdoor decor, activities and planning tips or jump to the topic that interests you most below.
+Keep on reading for our favorite food and drink options, fun summer themed outdoor decor, activities and planning tips.

 When planning your outdoor summer party this year, please consider the CDC guidelines regarding group gatherings.
 Should it be too much of a risk to gather in your state or county, keep your friends and family safe by throwing a virtual party instead!